 AIBE Exam

-AIBE 2025 will be conducted on exam date decided by BCI.
-The All India Bar Examination (AIBE 19) is a National level Law entrance exam.
-Obtain comprehensive information about the All India Bar Examination (AIBE 18), including the exam date, application process, and syllabus right here.
+The AIBE 2026 examination, conducted by BCI, is set for the designated exam date.
+The All India Bar Examination (AIBE 20) is a National level Law entrance exam.
+Obtain comprehensive information about the All India Bar Examination (AIBE 20), including the exam date, application process, and syllabus right here.
 AIBE is a national-level law examination organized by the Bar Council of India.
 The primary objective of this exam is to ensure that law graduates aspiring to practice law in India successfully clear the AIBE.
 Therefore, if you are preparing for the AIBE exam, it is crucial to check eligibility on barcouncilofindia.org, complete the application process, download the admit card, practice with previous year question papers, and review the answer key and results.

 Quick Links